 Tax-Free Childcare (TFC) is a government scheme to help working families with their childcare costs.
-It replaced childcare vouchers for new applicants from 4 October 2018.
+It replaced childcare vouchers in 2018.

-Eligible families can open an online childcare account to pay you directly.
-The government will then add to their childcare account to help towards costs and save money.
+Eligible families can set up an online childcare account to pay you.
+The government will add to their childcare account to help with costs.

 If you are an approved childcare provider, you should have already received a letter from the UK Government inviting you to apply.